evorhard/EvorBrain/README.md

 - [ ] Performance optimization
 - [ ] Production build pipeline

-**Estimated Timeline**: This is a solo developer project in early stages.
-Core functionality is expected to be ready for alpha testing in Q2 2025.
+**Development Status**: This is a solo developer project in the planning phase.
+Check the development documents for detailed architecture and task tracking.

 ---